OMMR4all/ommr4all/docs/index.md

   details: It is optimized for square notation and suited for other notations.

 - title: Modular and Open Source
-  details: Each module (detection, transcription, correction) can be used independently and integrated into your own workflows.
+  details: each module (detection, transcription, correction) can be used independently and integrated into your own workflows.

 footer: MIT Licensed | Copyright © 2025 OMMR4all